“I have your back”

 - VTL 1192(2)(a)(a) Aggravated Driving While Intoxicated has a minimum license revocation of 12 months.

-Of course, many people are eligible for a conditional license.
+Of course, many people are eligible for a conditional license after sentencing.
 The problem is that it takes almost two weeks for the information about your suspension or revocation to be transmitted from the court to the DMV.
 That means the DMV can't issue a conditional license to you for at least two weeks.
 That is where the 20-Day Stay comes in.

 If you took the Datamaster (or Breathalyzer or Draeger, or whatever it is called in your jurisdiction), most judges will "stay" your license suspension or revocation for 20 days.
 That means that the suspension or revocation doesn't take effect for 20 days after your sentencing.
 It gives the court time to get the information to the DMV, and it gives you time to sign up for the Impaired Driver Program and request a conditional license before you lose your driving privilege.